ALCOHOL AND FAT LOSS

 if you are looking at being results focused, consider the below:

-Limit your alcohol - 1-2 standard drinks max for Females and 3-4 standard drinks max for Males per day for general health and lowered alcohol related risk.
+Limit your alcohol - 1-2 standard drinks max for Females and 3-4 standard drinks max for Males per day on non-training days for optimal results, general health & lowered alcohol related risk.

 Consume Protein - research shows when alcohol is consumed in low to moderate amounts alongside adequate protein consumption has no negative impact on body composition.
 Aim to consume alcohol alongside a main protein source meal to help with satiety.